System Deployment Image

-A System Deployment Image (SDI) is a file format used primarily with Microsoft products to contain an arbitrary disk image, including boot sector information.
+A System Deployment Image (SDI) is a file format used primarily with Microsoft products to contain an arbitrary disk image, including boot sector information.A System Deployment Image is a type of file that stores disk images.
+This format was created by Microsoft.
+It is used to keep and send disk images, including the details needed to start up a system.
+SDI images were used by Microsoft when they were setting up operating systems.
+This was especially true for Windows Embedded Standard 2009 and older Windows deployment systems.
+According to Microsofts information SDI is a disk format.
+It can hold a Windows Embedded Standard system in one file.
+It also helps with sending images and starting up from a distance.

+The SDI format is not the same as the Windows Imaging Format that is used today.
+The Windows Imaging Format is called WIM.
+Microsoft now says that the main image formats, for setting up Windows are WIM, VHD, VHDX and Full Flash Update.
+These are the ways to create and send Windows images.

 Description

 The System Deployment Image (SDI) file format is often used to allow the use of a virtual disk for startup or booting.
 Some versions of Microsoft Windows allow for "RAM booting", which is essentially the ability to load an SDI file into memory and then boot from it.
 The SDI file format also lends itself to network booting using the Preboot Execution Environment (PXE).
 Another usage is hard disk imaging.

 The SDI file itself is partitioned into the following sections: